szwtomas/file-transfer-project/README.md

 Data messages:

-- 4 bytes: Offset of the chunk
+- 4 bytes: Sequence number
 - 4 bytes: size of the chunk
 - chunk_size bytes: payload

 ACK:

+- 4 bytes indicating the sequence number of the acked packet
 - 4 bytes indicating total of bytes received overall

 **Stop And Wait Protocol**